-7.3 Replacing the Chip
+Replacing the Chip

-Each time you replace the Ultimate ROM II chip in your computer, you must follow the installation and initializing steps outlined beginning on Chapter 2 of this guide.
+Each time you replace the Ultimate ROM II chip in your computer, you must follow the installation and initializing steps outlined beginning on page 3 of this guide.

-Failure to re-initialize and re-install the chip each time you replace it in your computer may cause your computer to cold start and lose all the contents of its memory.
+■ Failure to re-initialize and re-install the chip each time you replace it in your computer may cause your computer to cold start and lose all the contents of its memory.

-Chapter 8 - Modifying the Programs
+Modifying the Programs

-As explained in the program manuals, you can make certain modifications to IDEA!, T-base, and T-Word that will customize the programs to your particular needs.
+As explained in the program manuals, you can make certain modifications to IDEA!.
+T-base, and T-Word that will customize the programs to your particular needs.
 With IDEA! and T-base, for example, you can change the program to utilize all of the lines of an external monitor.
 With T-Word, you can customize certain print commands to your printer.

-8.1 The CONFIG.DO File
+The CONFIG.
+DO File

-The means by which you modify the programs is the CONFIG.DO file.
+The means by which you modify the programs is the CONFIG.
+DO file.

-On some versions of the Ultimate ROM II, the CONFIG.DO file is included on the chip.
-On others it is included on the 3.5 inch disk.
+• On some versions of the Ultimate ROM II. the CONFIG.
+DO file is included on the chip.
+On others it is included on the $3\frac{1}{2}$ -inch disk.